 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.

-More information on infections, including sexually transmitted infections, whooping cough and blood poisoning can be found on NHS Choices.
+More information on infections, including flu, whooping cough, COVID-19 and CMV can be found on the NHS website.
 There is also an A-Z of common health problems which lists several common infections, and you can search for your nearest sexual health clinic.